mashooquecs/backend_coding_challenge/README.md

 app/Http/Controllers/ChallengeController.php: Implements the controller class for challenge two - Given an array a[] of size N which contains elements from 0 to N-1, you need to find all the elements occurring more than once in the given array.

+# Challenge 3
+Create a migration files to create the below structure, use the fields that you consider necessary for each tables